joshtynjala/actionscript-3.0-developers-guide/display/working-with-pixel-bender-shaders/specifying-shader-input-and-parameter-values.md

 <div>

-The first step in specifying shader input and parameter values is to find out whether the particular shader you’re using expects any input images or parameters.
+The first step in specifying shader input and parameter values is to find out whether the particular shader you're using expects any input images or parameters.
 Each Shader instance has a `data` property containing a ShaderData object.
 If the shader defines any inputs or parameters, they are accessed as properties of that ShaderData object.
-The properties’ names match the names specified for the inputs and parameters in the shader source code.
+The properties' names match the names specified for the inputs and parameters in the shader source code.
 For example, if a shader defines an input named `src`, the ShaderData object has a property named `src` representing that input.
 Each property that represents an input is a